mavrix93/LightCurvesClassifier/README.md

 1) Download the package from git repository

-2) Export the root of the package to sys path
+2) Export the root of the package to PYTHON PATH

 There is one extra step if you want to use the command line API: